fiit-ba/rust-course/exercises/book/P-final-project/mod.md

 Of course, if you want to discuss your idea before handing in your proposal, or if you have any other questions, please reach out via message.

-Any reparations to the proposals must be handed in on the _30th of March 2024_
+Any reparations to the proposals must be handed in on the _30th of March 2025_

 ## Final product

-At the end of the project following will be required (deadline is the _24th of April, 2024_)
+At the end of the project following will be required (deadline is the _14th of May, 2025_)

 - The source of your project (GitHub)
 - A live 10 minute presentation, including a _short_ demonstration (and an additional 2 minutes for questions) during the final lecture